tpascarella/sr50/docs/lifestyle/legacy-binder.md

 ## Where Should I Keep It?

-You should keep one copy of it in a safe in your house, as well as a digital backup in the cloud.
+You should keep an updated copy in a safe in your house, as well as a digital backup in the cloud.
 It's also smart to give the code to your safe to an attorney to give to your relatives after your passing.

 >Increase Your Savings Rate